-The Complaint Committee shall provide a written recommendation for action to the appropriate Vice President or Assistant Provost within 10 College business days.
-The recommendation shall include a rationale and corrective action.
-Within 5 College business days of receipt of the written recommendation from the Complaint Committee, the appropriate Vice President or Assistant Provost shall provide the decision in writing to the student filing the complaint and the person against whom the complaint was filed.
+The Appeals Panel shall provide a written recommendation for action to the appropriate Vice President or Assistant Provost within ten (10) College Business days.
+The recommendation shall include the rationale.
+Within five (5) College Business days of receipt of the written recommendation from the Appeals Panel, the appropriate Vice President or Assistant Provost shall provide the decision in writing to the student filing the complaint and the person against whom the complaint was filed.

-The student filing the complaint may appeal the decision of the Complaint Committee to the Board of Trustees by delivering a written statement of appeal to the Chair of the Board of Trustees within 5 College business days of receipt.
-The Board of Trustees is not obligated to act upon an appeal of a Complaint Committee decision.
-If the Board of Trustees does not initiate action upon an appeal of a Complaint Committee decision at the next regular meeting after a written statement of appeal is delivered to the Chair of the Board of Trustees (or the subsequent meeting, if the statement of appeal is delivered within 72 hours of the next regular meeting), the decision of the Complaint Committee shall be considered final.
+The student filing the complaint may appeal the decision of the Appeals Panel to the Board of Trustees by delivering a written statement of appeal to the Chair of the Board of Trustees within five (5) College Business days of receipt.
+The Board of Trustees is not obligated to act upon a decision of the Appeals Panel.
+If the Board of Trustees does not act on the decision at the next regular meeting, the President shall advise the student of the Board's action.
+If the statement of appeal is delivered within 72 hours of the next regular meeting), the decision of the Appeals Panel shall be considered final.

-EXTERNAL CONTACTS FOR DISCRIMINATION COMPLAINTS
+OPTIONAL CONTACTS FOR DISCRIMINATION COMPLAINTS